 You can go for a shared meditation experience instead!

 Watch this video of breathwork therapist Eileen Fein explaining how shared meditation sessions can build a healthy relationship:

 Since you are working on bettering your relationship, it’s time for the team building exercise.
 This fun step involves the two of you trying something new that requires you to rely on one another.
 You can make these couples therapy activities as fun or as challenging as you like.

 Some ideas for team building exercises include learning an instrument together, hiking, learning a new language, making online videos together, and zip lining, kayaking, or going to the gym.

 Happy couples are kinder to one another.
-One study revealed that happy people are more likely to be kind to others, have higher motivational drives and sense of gratitude.
-Couples who try new things together build trust and cooperation skills and boost happiness.
+One study revealed that happy people are more likely to be kind to others, have higher motivational drives and a sense of gratitude.
+Couples who try new things together build trust and cooperation skills and boost happiness levels.